Social Work services charges

 What happens during a financial assessment?

 A financial assessment based on information provided by you will be undertaken to calculate how much, if anything, you need to pay towards the cost of your services or budget.
-A Financial Assessor will make contact with you to undertake a financial assessment or if you choose you can complete the assessment yourself as long as you provide all the required supporting documentation relating to your finances.
-If you have a legal representative, the form will be sent to them for completion.
+A Financial Assessor will send a Financial Assessment form to you or if you have a legal representative the form will be sent to them for completion.
+You will be asked to provide all the required supporting documentation relating to your finances.

 Documentary evidence will need to be provided of all your benefits, income and capital.
 If you wish to provide evidence of eligible household costs such as rent, Council Tax, mortgage interest payments or household insurance premiums, we will include these in your assessment.